Patent Marketing& Divestiture

 If you are considering selling a patent, think about these questions:

-Often the most profitable path for inventors is licensing the usage rights for another person or business to make, use, or sell a product.
+Often the most profitable path for inventors is licensing the patent to another person or business to make, use, or sell a product.
 In this scenario, the inventor maintains ownership of the patent and earns royalty payments on future sales of the invention or product.
 But, remember, a person must still have legal and regulatory authorization to make, use, and sell the product.
 Thus a patent license is just a license to the patent, not a license to make the product or provide services.

 Cons: There is a risk that there are low sales of the product.
 This would mean that the inventor would receive little or no royalty from the licensee.
 On average, royalty rates are relatively low, so a product must sell well to generate substantial licensing revenue.
 It is also important to keep in mind that what you make from licensing a patent is dependent on the licensee’s efforts and sources, so choosing the right person or entity to license to is crucial.